Mitzi Kuroda

 Mitzi Kuroda is a professor of genetics at Harvard Medical School and Brigham and Women's Hospital.
 She was an HHMI Investigator at Brigham and Women's Hospital from 1993 to 2007.
 She has identified many genes and enzymes involved in epigenetic regulation in the fruit fly.
 In addition, her research has shown the importance of epigenetics in cancer.
 Her laboratory has identified chromatin remodeling signals and processes that predispose cells to be transformed into cancer cells.

 Early life and education

 Mitzi Kuroda was born in 1958 in Fayetteville, Arkansas, where she attended elementary and junior high schools.
 She spent a year in Tokyo before returning to attend Fayetteville High School where she graduated as valedictorian in 1977.
+Her father was chemist Paul Kuroda.

 Mitzi Kuroda said, "When I learned about recombinant DNA in college, it captured my imagination.
 I had to toss aside all my plans to 'save the world' because the ability to make specific DNA molecules for molecular genetic experiments was just too enticing."
 Kuroda received her BS in biology from Tulane University in 1981 and her PhD in biological sciences at Stanford University, working with mentor Charles Yanofsky.
 Kuroda's work with Yanofsky involved collaboration with Iwona Stroynowski to reveal how a riboswitch mechanism called bacterial attenuation regulates operons for amino acid biosynthesis.